Saving run results of flow¶

 A flow can run another flow, like this:

-Variables in the parent flow are accessible in the child flow.
+Variables in the parent flow are accessible in the child flow and vice versa:

 Visual automation tricks¶